joshpadernal29/Password-generator-swing-gui-/README.md

 1.  **Prerequisites:** Ensure you have the Java Development Kit (JDK) installed on your system.

-2.  **Compilation:** Compile the `GeneratePass.java` file using the following command:
+2.  **Compilation:** Compile the `MainGui.java` file using the following command:

     ```bash
-    javac GeneratePass.java
+    javac MainGui.java
     ```

 3.  **Execution:** Run the compiled class file using the following command:

     ```bash
-    java GeneratePass
+    java MainGui
     ```

     This will launch the Password Generator application.